Batman: Revolution

 Batman: Revolution is an American superhero novel written by John Jackson Miller.
 The novel serves as a sequel to Batman: Resurrection and is set in Tim Burton's Batman film series, taking place in-between Batman (1989) and Batman Returns (1992).
+The novel introduces the characters of the Riddler and Killer Moth, and sets up the events of Batman '89: Echoes.
 It was released on October 21, 2025, by Penguin Random House.